How do I perform a homogeneity test of proportions or percentages in the R-DAS?

 The R-DAS does not have the Comparison of Means analysis available.
 The Frequencies/Crosstabulation program has an option of Summary Statistics to perform a test of independence (or no association) between two categorical variables using the Rao-Scott F statistics.
 These statistics take the complex design effect into account.
-The test of independence of two-way contingency table is equivalent to the test of homogeneity of row (or column) percents (StataCorp 2011, page: 141-142).
+The test of independence of a two-way contingency table is equivalent to the test of homogeneity of row (or column) percents (StataCorp 2011, page: 141-142).
 The null hypothesis for the later test is that - row (or column) percents are equal for every category of the column (or row) variable.

 For example, if your variable of interest is levels of alcohol consumption in the Column field, you can use the row percentage option and the resulting table output to approximately determine homogeneity (or the lack of homogeneity) of row (ethnic) groups among the levels of alcohol consumption.
 In other words, this test determines whether the distributions of each of the ethnic groups (among the alcohol levels) are equal.